 The operating system is made up of each of these tools when they are combined.
 Various Linux distributions may contain several software bundles since Linux is an open-source operating system.

 Additionally, the Linux operating system provides several fundamental GNU utilities for managing kernel resources, installing applications, configuring security settings and performance, and much more.
-All of these technologies are used to form a working operating system.
+All of these technologies are used to form a working Linux operating system.

 How to use Linux?